Reggiehub/linea-monorepo/docs/contribute.md

 The Release Manager is responsible for the technical soundness of each release.
 This includes:
 * Reviewing each PR.
 Will it break something?
 Were necessary integration and regression tests done?
 What are dependencies?
 Are we following the correct order/timeline for testnet/mainnet?
 * Ensuring communication has been shared with the relevant channels (Ops, SRE, support, community & documentation).
 Both with internal and external stakeholders (partners, community).
-This doesn't have to be done directly by the release manager, however the release manager is responsible for ensuring it's done.
+This doesn't have to be done directly by the release manager, however, the release manager is responsible for ensuring it's done.
 * Ensuring people are available to react in case the release has an issue (engineer, SRE).
 * Controlling that proper monitoring has been done by engineers when releasing.
 * Make sure the release notes are accurate and up to date.